 1 Hr.
 Lecture (L) per week 1 credit

 1 Hr.
 Tutorial (T) per week 1 credit

 1 Hr.
 Practical (P) per week 0.5 credits

-2 Hours Practical(Lab)/week 1 credit
+2 Hours Practical (Lab)/week 1 credit

-B. Range of credits -
+B. Range of Credit:

-A range of credits from 150 to 160 for a student to be eligible to get Under Graduate degree in Engineering.
-A student will be eligible to get Under Graduate degree with Honours or additional Minor Engineering, if he/she completes an additional 20 credits.
+A range of credits from 150 to 160 for a student to be eligible to get Undergraduate degree in Engineering.
+A student will be eligible to get Undergraduate degree with Honors or additional Minor Engineering, if he/she completes an additional 20 credits.
 These could be acquired through MOOCs.